nasa/fmdtools/_sources/README.md.txt

 # license: (LGPL-3.0) https://github.com/DEAP/deap/blob/master/LICENSE.txt
 # the LGPL license and installation instructions are provided in ~/examples/rover/readme.rst
 pymoo
-# used for optimization of tank example
+# used for optimization of tank and rover examples
 # license: (Apache 2.0) https://github.com/anyoptimization/pymoo/blob/main/LICENSE
 scikit-learn
 # used for rover mode notebook